ethereum-optimism/optimism/specs/derivation.md

 If the safe and unsafe L2 heads are identical (whether because of failed consolidation or not), we send the block to the execution engine to be converted into a proper L2 block, which will become both the new L2 safe and unsafe head.

+If a payload attributes created from a batch cannot be inserted into the chain because of a validation error (i.e. there was an invalid transaction or state transition in the block) the batch should be dropped & the safe head should not be advanced.
+The engine queue will attempt to use the next batch for that timestamp from the batch queue.

 Interaction with the execution engine via the execution engine API is detailed in the [Communication with the Execution Engine][exec-engine-comm] section.